Ahmedgawish10/Pharmacy-React/README.md

 <h1> Cartsy Pharmacy </h1>
-This React e-commerce webstie is designed to provide a seamless shopping experience with efficient product management and user authentication.
+e-commerce website for the medical industry, facilitating the sale of a variety of medical healthy products.
+The application ensures a smooth shopping experience for customerswith efficient product management and user authentication.
-It fetches product data from an API, stores it in local storage, and supports user registration and login. and implements lazy loading for optimized performance.<br>
+It fetches product data from an API, stores it in local storage, and supports user registration and login.and implements lazy loading for optimized performance.<br>

 🚀 Features
 ---